Serka-M/MFD-LR/README.md

 * De-replicated MAGs, sequenced reads and raw Nanopore data can be downloaded from [ENA](https://www.ebi.ac.uk/ena/browser/view/PRJEB58634)
 * For convenience, the genome catalogs are also available for download from Zenodo ([dereplicated](https://zenodo.org/records/14537680) and [all MAGs](https://zenodo.org/records/14537760))
 * The main project datasets and their documentation is available [here](https://github.com/Serka-M/mfd_mags/tree/main/analysis/datasets)
+* Files too large to be hosted on GitHub are available at [Zenodo](https://zenodo.org/records/15064411)

 ## Repo structure